Loch Ness Monster

-Another photo was taken in 1955, this time in Urquhart Bay – again, this proved to be inconclusive.
+Another photo was taken in 1955, this time in Urquhart Bay – again, proved inconclusive.

 It wasn’t until 1960 that someone managed to capture what is alleged to be Nessie on film.
 Tim Dinsdale, a renowned Loch Ness author, filmed what was possibly Nessie.
 Critics suggested the ‘creature’ was more akin to a small motor boat, but there was some dubiety.

 1982 saw a large-scale search being mounted.
-The entire loch was scanned by sonar using a line of boats, but Nessie, if she is there, managed to avoid detection!
+The entire loch was scanned by sonar using a line of boats, but Nessie, if she was there, managed to avoid detection!

 If anything, sightings have actually increased this century.
 The legend of Loch Ness was boosted in 2014 when a satellite image from Apple Maps appeared to show a large creature in the water.
 This was quickly debunked when proven to be the wash from a boat, but the incident led to a general increase in interest and sightings.